Access4all/adg/pages/knowledge/colours-and-contrast/how-to-examine/README.md

 ## Colour picker

-In some situations, there is no hard-coded colour available in the DOM inspector.
+In some situations there is no hard-coded colour value available (e.g. when working with pixel images) or the values in the DOM inspector don’t tell the whole story (e.g. when working with transparency).

 To account for this, a lot of contrast checkers offer colour pickers.
 While they are very handy, they open up some potential pitfalls.

 ### Anti-aliasing

-Most modern browsers try to offer a smoother visual experience by applying anti-aliasing to rendered elements (see [Anti-aliasing (Wikipedia.org)](https://en.wikipedia.org/wiki/Anti-aliasing)).
+Most modern browsers apply anti-aliasing to make the edges of rendered elements smoother (see [Anti-aliasing (Wikipedia.org)](https://en.wikipedia.org/wiki/Spatial_anti-aliasing))

 ![An anti-aliased text](_media/anti-alias.png)